merdahl/AlexaBeagleBone2/README.md

 The pymplb wrapper by Stefan Parviainen is a clean and elegant solution for programatically controlling Mplayer from Python.

-Voice triggering is now supported using PocketSphinx.
-The trigger word is "Pal".
+Voice triggering is  supported using PocketSphinx and Kitt.AI Snowboy.
-Fans of the movie "Uncle Buck" might see the humor in using that name.
+The Pocket Sphinx trigger word is "Pal" - fans of the movie "Uncle Buck" might see the humor in using that name.
+Kitt.AI is using the trained phrase "Hey buddy" at the moment.
 Other voice triggering libraries will be tested as well.

 CPU usage seems reasonable, even while streaming audio and performing a voice triggering session.
+Right now it looks like about 20-30% CPU utilization while streaming audio over WiFi, and waiting for trigger phrase, running at 600MHz.
+Since the AM335x can go up to 1GHz, there is lots of headroom for more activities!

 Seamless music and AVS responses are now supported.
 This scenario arrises when a user is playing a streaming audio station, and asks AVS a question.